denisrosset/scipython/_sources/packages/index.md.txt

 conda create -n testproj_env python==3.10
 conda activate testproj_env
 ```

+.. but you'll need to activate the Conda environment before using Poetry on the command line.

 Note: the only weak spot of Poetry is publishing packages with C/C++/Fortran/Cython code.
 The workaround I'd recommend is this: put the C/C++/Fortran/Cython parts in a separate package managed by an old-style `setup.py` script, where you can use wonderful legacy tools such a `f2py` etc. Then add this separate package as a requirement in your main project.